A Cross Attention Approach to Diagnostic Explainability using Clinical Practice Guidelines for Depression: Results and Analysis

-\textbf{Transferability of PSAT:} To examine the functioning of PSAT in assessing the severity of suicide in the R-CSSRS dataset, we brought down the cross attention blocks from 12 to 5, accounting for five categories: \{ supportive, suicide indicator, suicide ideation, suicide behavior, and suicide attempt.\}.
-The result of PSAT is reported in table \ref{tab:cssrs} and is only compared with RoBERTa and Longformer as these models provided acceptable results on R-CSSRS.
-From the extensive experiments, we highlight the speculative behavior of self-attention-based models on mental healthcare datasets, where MHP-level explainability is strongly desired.
+\textit{{\fontfamily{cmss}\selectfont PSAT} on CSSRS:} To evaluate the generalizable effectiveness of {\fontfamily{cmss}\selectfont PSAT} in assessing suicide severity within the R-CSSRS dataset, we reduced the cross-attention blocks from 9 to 5, focusing on five categories: supportive, suicide indicator, suicide ideation, suicide behavior, and suicide attempt.
+The {\fontfamily{cmss}\selectfont PSAT} results, presented in \autoref{tab:cssrs}, are compared only with RoBERTa and Longformer, as these models yielded acceptable performance on the R-CSSRS dataset \cite{roy2022process}.
+Our experiments demonstrate that integrating CSRRS CPG not only improves performance but also enables the model to base outcomes on clinical concepts rather than speculative parametric knowledge, as shown by MentaLLAMA with an AKC score of 20.0.